NFL News: Rob Gronkowski Is Coming Back To Football This Week

 — 3Hunnit (@ClevelandGod) September 10, 2019

-Rob Gronkowski will now follow a number of other popular players to the broadcast booth, a path that has worked to great success for former Dallas Cowboys quarterback Tony Romo.
+Rob Gronkowski will now follow a number of other popular players in heading to the broadcast booth, a path that has already proven successful for former Dallas Cowboys quarterback Tony Romo.
 He is considered to be among the best color commentators in the game, and an August report from the Dallas News said that Romo was seeking a $10 million per year contract with CBS.